NCERT Solutions for Class 7 History – Our Pasts II – Free PDF Download

 Chapter 6 – Towns, Traders and Craftsperson

-What a traveler can expect to find at a medieval place will depend on what town it was-a temple town, an administrative centre, a commercial town or a port town.
+What a traveller can expect to find at a medieval place will depend on what town it was – a temple town, an administrative centre, a commercial town or a port town.
 Surat, Nagapattinam and Broach are among some of the prominent ports or trading towns of the period.
-It will be interesting to know about the history of various Towns.
-Explore further about Traders and Craftsperson from Chapter 6 of CBSE History Class 7.
+It will be interesting to learn about the history of various towns.
+Explore further about traders and craftspersons from Chapter 6 of CBSE History Class 7.

 Chapter 7 – Tribes, Nomads and Settled Communities